onaio/json-to-xls/examples/README.md

 ### API

 * **POST /templates** with excel template file as payload.
     This saves the template and returns a unique token for that template in the response.
-Henceforth this token can be used for referring this template.
+Henceforth this token can be used for referring this template
+* **PUT /templates/<template_token>** with excel template file as payload.
+This updates the existing the template with the new template that is sent as the payload and returns the template token
+* **GET /templates/<template_token>** This fetches the corresponding template for the given excel template token
 * **POST /xls/<template_token>** with JSON data as payload.
     This will use the template corresponding to the token in the URL and generate an Excel file using the template and JSON data.
-The URL using which this excel file can be downloaded is returned in the response.
+The URL using which this excel file can be downloaded is returned in the response
 * **GET /xls/<generated_excel_token>**
-    This returns the excel file for given token.
+    This returns the excel file for given token

 ### Template